What is SBMM in gaming and why is it so controversial?

 What is skill-based matchmaking (SBMM)?

-However, different factors can be used to decide which players you’re matched with.
-Location and connection are usually the most important factors in order to reduce lag and improve connectivity.
+Different factors can be used to decide which players you’re matched with.
+Location and connection are usually prioritized in order to reduce lag and improve connectivity.

-Skill-based matchmaking does not necessarily discard factors like connection, but also puts emphasis on finding players similar to you in terms of skill level.
+Skill-based matchmaking does not discard factors like connection, but it also puts emphasis on matching players with those of a similar skill level.

-For example, in Call of Duty, the matchmaking algorithm is believed to take into account your stats, like time played, score per minute, and Kill/Death Ratio (KDR).
+For example, in Call of Duty, the matchmaking algorithm is believed to consider your statistics, like time played, score per minute, and Kill/Death Ratio (KDR).
 As a result, you’ll generally end up in matches with players who score similarly in these areas.

 Which games use skill-based matchmaking?

 We don’t know every game that uses skill-based matchmaking.
-A lot of developers like to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.
+Developers tend to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.

 Regardless, a host of the world’s most popular games definitely employ some level of skill-based matchmaking.
-These include Fortnite, Apex Legends, Call of Duty and its battle royale, Warzone.
+These include Fortnite, Apex Legends, Call of Duty and its Warzone battle royales.

 Why is skill-based matchmaking controversial and unpopular?

 There are a number of reasons why SBMM is disliked by players.
 Many argue it punishes higher-skilled players by putting them with other talented players.
 This prevents them from showcasing their skills and dominating weaker players.

-Some also contest that it stops games from being casual.
-If a higher-skilled player is put with other high skill players, they cannot play the game casually, and are required to invest more focus and effort.
+This also leads to some claiming it stops games from being casual.
+If a high-skilled player is put with other high skill players, they will be required to invest more focus and effort.
 This is particularly relevant in games that have both public and ranked modes.

 A lot of players think Ranked modes should have SBMM, but public matches should be more casual.
 Fortnite, which has both a ranked mode and public matches, has SBMM in both.
-This has proved massively unpopular with a number of its most prominent players, including many streamers, like CouRageJD.
+The same is true of Apex Legends.

 Why do developers/publishers use SBMM?